-All users will be required to attend a pre-job brief conducted by the DCS staff on the day before their onsite allocated time begins during normal business hours (8-5 Sunday through Saturday).
-The pre-job brief for remote experiments will take place the morning of the experimental start date.
+All users are required to attend the pre-job brief conducted by the DCS staff before experiments begin.
 Please note the following stipulations:

 - The pre-job brief shall be given only once.

-- All users participating in the experiments are expected to attend at the pre-arranged time.
+- All onsite users participating in the experiments are expected to attend at the pre-arranged time.

-- For onsite experiments and if the PI requests that a user, who has not attended the pre-job brief, be allowed to assist with experiments, then work during that PI’s allocated time shall be suspended in order to provide all participants with the pre-job brief again and a new acknowledgement page shall be completed by all attendees.
+- For onsite experiments and if the PI requests that a user, who has not attended the pre-job brief, be allowed to assist with experiments, then work during that PI’s allocated time shall be suspended in order to provide all participants with the pre-job brief again.